bohanson/F5-Automation-Dash/docs/source/index.rst

-Welcome to the F5 Agility Automation & Orchestration Labs!
+Welcome to the F5 Automation Dash Labs!
 ==========================================================

-The purpose of these labs is to give you better understanding of...
+The purpose of these labs is to give you better understanding of automating your F5 deployments.
+Please see below for specific classes/use cases.

 .. toctree::